anakcoding/tldr/pages/osx/info.md

 `info -w`

-- use vi-like and less-like key bindings:
+- Use vi-like and less-like key bindings:

 `--vi-keys`